My name is Brian Decker and I am a 35 year old body modification artist.

 I spent more than half my life living on a cattle ranch.
 As weird as it may sound, I think this is where my love for body modification began.
 At a very young age my father taught me how to brand cattle.
 As I grew older I helped design and fabricate the irons; I also assisted the local veterinarian and quickly became obsessed with microbiology and anatomy.
 My mother always had a passion for sewing.
 She owned a company where she designed and made cowboy boots by hand, and also did needle point and crocheting.
 She taught me sewing at the age of five.
 I learned how to guide a needle virtually without having to look at it.
 She had multiple ear piercings and one tattoo; I wasn’t interested in tattooing until I was 18, but I loved her piercings.

 My initial interest in piercing began in 1996.
 I began to think about other places besides my earlobes to pierce, and quickly began piercing my own lips and nostrils, among other things.
 I had given myself over thirty piercings before I turned 18.
 The first I performed on myself was my right nostril, which I still wear jewelry in today.
-In 2003 a good friend of mine, Ed Settles, who worked at Black Rose Tattoo in Tucson, began teaching me proper piercing placement and sterile technique, along with tons of useful information with regards to jewelry sizing and anatomy.
-I started piercing professionally in 2004, happily working at Majestik Tattoo (now Sacred Art).
-Afterward, I moved to Maggie Maye’s Tattoo Studio, and finally IA Studios in Tucson, Arizona.
-In 2005 a good friend and mentor, David Kay, helped further my understanding of surface piercing and microdermal techniques, along with scarification.
+In 2004 I started piercing professionally at Majestik Tattoo (now Sacred Art).
+Afterward, I moved to Maggie Maye’s Tattoo Studio, and finally The Painted Lady in Tucson, Arizona.

 I take any opportunity possible to learn different styles and take new information from any piercer willing to offer it to me.
 I moved to New York in September 2010 to work at Pure Body Arts/Sacred Tattoo and I’ve never been happier with clientele.
 My piercing skills are forever improving.